-- Often feel out of control
+- Regularly feeling out of control

-- May experience higher levels of stress
+- Experiencing higher levels of stress

-- Often struggle with low self-esteem issues
+- Struggling with low self-esteem issues

-- Are more often sick than usual
+- Being sick more often than usual

-- Will experience unhealthy relationships
+- Experiencing unhealthy relationships

-- May feel depressed
+- Feeling depressed

-- May have anger management issues
+- Having anger management issues

-- Physical effects -, increased heartbeat, sweating, muscle tension, dry mouth, feeling dizzy, churning stomach.
+- Physical effects: Increased heartbeat, sweating, muscle tension, dry mouth, feeling dizzy, churning stomach.